The Cannibal Café is Commercial Drive’s newest restaurant,

 in a nostalgic, rockin’, diner-esque environment!

-The Cannibal Cafe grinds 3 cuts of Alberta Beef; Brisket for it’s flavour, Short Rib for it’s rich marbling and Chuck, cause he’s a nice guy.
-The meat is hand ground daily in house to very specific standards then cooked to your preferred doneness.
+The Cannibal Cafe grinds 3 cuts of British Columbia Certified Angus Organic beef; Brisket for it’s flavour, Short Rib for it’s rich marbling and Chuck, ’cause he’s a nice guy.
+The meat is hand ground daily in house to very specific standards then cooked to perfection!

 Open 7 days a week, we are located on Commercial Drive, serving up the freshest and tastiest burgers to come to this neighbourhood.
 Try one of our House Specialty Burgers, or build your own with our Build Your Own Burger.
 Don’t forget to check out our Daily Specials!

 NKOTB: Vancouver: The Cannibal Café on Commercial Drive

 Browse the wall of Vancouver vintage event posters, from Ice T to The Violent Femmes, while you dig into the juiciest of burgers cooked to order.
 Don’t forget to order yourself a milkshake to really make the most of the experience.
 Keep your eye out for special events too, like Saturday night movie screenings – recent flicks have included cult classic Barbarella and Teenage Mutant Ninja Turtles – ah the 90′s.

 Open wide for burgers at Commercial Drive’s Cannibal Café